Rabbit in Your Headlights

 "Rabbit in Your Headlights" is a song by the British electronic duo Unkle, released on their debut album, Psyence Fiction (1998).
 It features vocals from the Radiohead singer, Thom Yorke, who wrote it with the Unkle member Josh Davis.
 The music video, directed by Jonathan Glazer and starring Denis Lavant, was listed among the greatest by Rolling Stone and Pitchfork.
+Yorke has performed "Rabbit in Your Headlights" in solo shows and with his side project Atoms for Peace.

 Recording

-Stereogum described "Rabbit In Your Headlights" as a "haunting deconstructed piano ballad ... a smoky jazz horror show that blasts Yorke's supernatural falsetto into the bowels of hell".
-Yorke recorded his vocals in California in 1997 while on tour with his band Radiohead.
-It was written by Yorke and the Unkle member Josh Davis (also known as DJ Shadow), whose 1996 album Endtroducing influenced Radiohead's 1997 album OK Computer.
-It contains dialogue sampled from the 1990 film Jacob's Ladder.
+Stereogum described "Rabbit in Your Headlights" as a "haunting deconstructed piano ballad ... a smoky jazz horror show".
+It was written by the Radiohead singer, Thom Yorke, and the Unkle member Josh Davis (also known as DJ Shadow), whose 1996 album Endtroducing influenced Radiohead's 1997 album OK Computer.
+It also contains dialogue sampled from the 1990 film Jacob's Ladder.

+The Unkle member James Lavelle said Unkle originally intended to collaborate with Radiohead, but Yorke wanted to "do something completely different".
+According to Lavelle, after the success of OK Computer, Yorke was "able to slightly dissociate himself from what he needed to attain with Radiohead".
+Yorke recorded his vocals in California in 1997 while on tour with Radiohead.